MttArmstrong/testing-new-framework/_episodes/05-choosing-license.md

 - "[ChooseALicense.com](https://choosealicense.com) has analyses of more than 40 open-source licenses along 13 different characteristics."
 ---

-## Outline

-* Choose an existing OSI-approved license rather than creating a new one.
-There are ~80 to choose from that cover most situations.
-* OSI has been reluctant to add to the proliferation of open source licenses by approving new ones.
-* Some publication venues (e.g., Journal of Open Source Software), will only accept OSI-approved licenses.
-* There are tools available to walk you through decision trees to select open source licenses, such as [https://choosealicense.com/](https://choosealicense.com/).
-They can be very useful.
-* The primary decision point in open source licensing is “permissive” versus “restrictive” (also referred to as “copyleft” or “viral”).
-As with all software licensing, there are many considerations that may apply.

 ## Don't reinvent the license

 If you want to use an open-source license with your software, the first advice is to use an existing license rather than inventing your own.